You can customize your Google Nest display using accessibility settings.

 Learn what accessibility settings do

-- Play start sound: You'll hear a sound when your Nest display hears "Ok Google" or "Hey Google."
+- Play start sound: You'll get a sound when your Nest display hears "Ok Google" or "Hey Google."

-- Play end sound: You'll hear a sound when your Nest display is done listening to your request.
+- Play end sound: You'll get a sound when your Nest display is done listening to your request.